 If you ask Ernie Campbell, he will never claim to have set out to own a business of his own.
 He will actually tell you that as a kid, he never thought he would be in the construction industry at all.
 Even still, Ernie’s father (Ernest Sr) owned a framing company when Ernie was growing up and many of his other family members also worked in trades within the construction industry.
-This made for a steady line of odd jobs/work throughout Ernie’s upbringing and it wasn’t unusual coming from a large, close-knit family to spend his free-time to help build homes for those within his family, his father included.
-Even still Ernie was involved in many a sport and quite talented in this realm and was certain his talents would be best used in the sports medicine field.
+This made for a steady line of odd jobs/work throughout Ernie’s upbringing, and it wasn’t unusual coming from a large, close-knit family to spend his free-time helping build homes for those within his family, his father included.
+Even still, Ernie was involved in many sports and quite talented in this realm and was certain his talents would be best used in the sports medicine field.
 However, like many of us in life – we make our plans and life happens regardless.

 While attending Bridgewater College, Ernie made the selfless decision to put his degree on hold to best provide for his family.
-With a drive to provide for his young family best and a humble skillset forged regardless of his anticipated trajectory, Ernie found his footing.
-Although he didn’t start off with a whole lot in 2001, Ernie built his first single-family home for his young family at 19, when many of us were likely still trying to wrangle keeping up with four, 3-credit classes and perhaps a part time job in – between the freedom and fun.
+With a drive to provide and a humble skillset forged regardless of his anticipated trajectory, Ernie found his footing.
+Although he didn’t start off with a whole lot in 2001, Ernie built his first single-family home for his own family at 19, when many of us were likely still trying to keep up with college classes and a part time job in between the freedom and fun.
 It is said you must walk before you run and patient endurance pays off, but Ernie’s knowledge, attention-to-detail, honesty, people skills and work-ethic awarded him opportunity at an accelerated rate.

 Fast forward 10 years and Evermore Construction was born.
 That being said, Ernie didn’t plan to start the company.
 In fact, Evermore came to be from a bit of a pickle.
-While that is a story for another time I’m told Ernie’s former employer was closing his business and Ernie felt obligated to finish out the remaining jobs.
+While that is a story for another time, I’m told Ernie’s former employer was closing his business and Ernie felt obligated to finish out the remaining jobs.
 Why, I ask?
 “Right is right,” he declares.
-With a lack of marketing efforts to any degree at the time and a small crew who stuck around because they believed in Ernie, new work rolled in.
-“God is good,” he declares.
+Despite a lack of marketing efforts at the time and a small crew who stuck around because of steadfast belief in Ernie, new work rolled in.
+“God is good,” he confirms.

 From commercial spaces (with a special knack for dental offices), to a handful of residential projects, Ernie and his team have active jobs dotted along 81, between Roanoke and Winchester.
 Ernie is also the active President of the Augusta Home Builders Association.
 When asked what the future holds for Evermore Construction, Ernie smirks.

 “Phew.
 One can never be too sure, but I have a great team and unbelievable support.
-Skies the limit!”
+The sky is the limit!”

 Ernie’s portfolio includes favorite spaces and places including; Brix & Columns, Bittersweet Bakery, Romano’s Italian Restaurant, Brown and Edwards, Bankers Insurance, EliteFit, Shenandoah Smiles and Crozet Pediatric Dentistry.

-Also, be on the lookout for new openings this year from Evermore Construction, such as Romano’s!
+Also, be on the lookout for new openings this year from Evermore Construction!